1,000+ Opportunities

 News Name of Feed Category How to Determine Land Eligibility for ACEP-ALE Easements (Free COLT Webinar) Oregon 2026 Short Session: 3 Things to Know and COLT’s Policy Priorities Now Hiring: Summer Legal Extern New 360 Virtual Reality Video Showcases Forest Legacy Program in Oregon Oregon ACEP-ALE Resources: 2026 Application Workshop and Timeline Guide Gadugi in Action: Reframing Thanksgiving Through Justice and Truth-Telling

-Based on current listing details, eligibility includes: Oregon land trusts focused on building community partnerships and strengthening internal organizational capacity.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Oregon land trusts focused on building community partnerships and strengthening internal organizational capacity.
+Confirm the full requirements in the official notice before applying.